datapartnership/datapartnership.github.io/content/updates/responsible-data-use.md

 +++
-date = "2019-07-01T21:52:59+00:00"
+date = 2019-07-01T21:52:59Z
 title = "On Responsible Data Use" type = "Article"

 +++
 ![USAID Splash](/uploads/USAID_Splash.png "USAID Splash")

-As we develop the International Consortium for Data Collaboratives, we have a responsibility to the people impacted by our initiative -- to local governments and partners, and to our own organizations -- to think about how we are collecting, using, storing, and sharing information.
+As we develop the Data Partnership, we have a responsibility to the people impacted by our initiative -- to local governments and partners, and to our own organizations -- to think about how we are collecting, using, storing, and sharing information.
 To borrow a few lines from [ICT Works](https://www.ictworks.org/), we should:

 * **Use data to make more informed decisions**, to understand how our programs are doing and how to make them better.
 * **Protect the privacy and security** of the information we have–especially when it involves vulnerable populations.